7h30th3r0n3/Evil-M5Core2/README.md

 3. Ensure M5unified, TinyGpsPlus, ArduinoJson and adafruit_neopixel libraries are installed.
 4. Ensure esp32 and M5stack board are installed (Error occur with esp32 3.0.0-alpha3, please use esp32 v2.0.14 and below).
 5. Place SD file content needed on the SD card. ( Needed to get IMG startup and sites folder).
+6. Ensure to run the script in utilities to bypass the esp32 firmware. (be sure that the folder in the script exist, change if needed (M5stack/eso32))
-6. Ensure that the baudrates is at 115200.
+7. Ensure that the baudrates is at 115200.
-7. Ensure that PSRAM is disabled in tools menu.
+8. Ensure that PSRAM is disabled in tools menu.
-8. Upload the script to your M5Core2 device.
+9. Upload the script to your M5Core2 device.
-9. Restart the device if needed.
+10. Restart the device if needed.

 Warning : for Cardputer you need to change the Flash size to 8MB and the Partition Scheme to 8M with spiffs (3MB APP/1.5MB SPIFFS) or space error may occur.